SujanChakma679/assignment-1-Next-Level/blog-2.md

 **The idea:** Hide the complex details.
 Show only the simple interface that others need to use.

-**Why it helps:** You don't need to know how a coffee machine works internally — you just press a button.
+**Why it helps:** We don't need to know how a coffee machine works internally — we just press a button.
 Abstraction works the same way in code.

 ```typescript
 abstract class Notification {